Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

              A = Driver slot number, bits 6-4 must be 001 B = Driver segment number, FFh for drivers in ROM DE = Routine address
-             HL = Address of a 8 byte buffer with the input register values for the routine
+             HL = Address of an 8 byte buffer with the input register values for the routine

 Results:     A = Error code